REVIEW: ‘Fishbowl Wives’ Taps into the Sadder Notes of Love

 That said, Sakura’s relationship with Haruto is still an important one.
 His innocence and the way he encourages her to exhale everything she holds inside is important to Sakura’s growth.
 To see Sakura nurtured in a relationship balanced starkly against the abuse she endures from her husband is heartbreaking.
 Even more so when her tender moments with Haruto are spliced with scenes of her husband’s infidelity in which he belittles her to other women.
 At times, Fishbowl Wives is hard to watch.
 Not because it’s bad, but because the way Takuya treats Sakura is hard to witness, especially once she’s begun to pull away.

 The best part of the series is that Sakura’s vulnerability isn’t the only one explored.
-The extended cast of Fishbowl Wives explores the things hidden from public view and the push and pulls, and the unhappiness that boils beneath the surface.
+The extended cast of Fishbowl Wives explores the things hidden from public view.
+We see the push and pulls, and the unhappiness that boils beneath the surface in each wife.
 In a way, Fishbowl Wives feels more like an anthology than it is one linear narrative.
 While Sakura is the nexus of everything, with her public infidelity intertwining with and pushing many of the women around her, Yuka, Noriko, Saya, and Hisako have their own stories.
 They have their sadness and loneliness that help round out the series’ focus.

-While it’s easy to see the theme of infidelity, Fishbowl Wives is ultimately more concerned with how the women become, well, fishbowl wives to begin with.
-It’s less about the morality of their transgressions and more about how they use it to fix themselves or how they turn away from it and seek communication instead.
+While it’s easy to see the theme of infidelity, Fishbowl Wives is ultimately more concerned with how the women become “fishbowl wives” to begin with.
+The story is less about the morality of their transgressions and more about how those choices impact the women.
+How they turn away from it and seek communication instead.
 There are a multitude of expectations and reasons that range from feeling neglected to having an extramarital relationship at a husband’s request that turns into something more.

-But while infidelity is at the core, not every marriage is one that people want to escape from, and not every affair is one done out of lust or even vulnerability.
+Infidelity is at the service’s core, but not every marriage is one that people want to escape from.
+This means that not every affair is based on lust or vulnerability.
 The exploration of experience and intention across each wife presents a complex narrative of love, longing, and losing yourself.
-But by showcasing a multitude of reasons for marriages to fall apart, Fishbowl Wives also takes care to show relationships rebuild and be spared from the crossing of the line.
+Fishbowl Wives shows relationships rebuild and be spared from the crossing of the line.
+The series does this by showcasing a multitude of reasons for marriages to fall apart.

-That said, by not just focusing on Sakura’s story, we end with episodes that leave you desperate to get back to her.
-While the side stories in the series are well done, Sakura’s is the most compelling and the one that you get to spend the most time in.
-Once you reach the fourth side-story, it becomes hard to graph onto new ones when you’re extremely ready to see how Sakura’s life is going.
-Despite being based on an anthology manga and naming each episode on the wife in focus (“The Fishbowl Wife,” “The Lunchbox Wife,” “The Outsourcing Wife,” “The Headache Wife,” The Renovation Wife,” and “The Chaperone Wife”), Sakura’s story it the main throughline and it didn’t necessarily have to be.
-Halfway between anthology and standard linear narrative, truly dedicated on episode per story could have allowed us to see so much more about the women on their own terms without cutting back to Sakura.
+Despite being based on an anthology manga and naming each episode on the wife in focus (“The Fishbowl Wife,” “The Lunchbox Wife,” “The Outsourcing Wife,” “The Headache Wife,” The Renovation Wife,” and “The Chaperone Wife”), Sakura’s story it the main throughline.
+Using one person’s life as a wrap-around wasn’t necessary.
+Halfway between anthology and standard linear narrative, choosing one path could have allowed us to see so much more about the women on their own terms.
+Instead, we’re just waiting to come back to Sakura.

-Fishbowl Wives is a study on independence, resiliency, and ultimately the role women are expected to play for their husbands.
+Fishbowl Wives is a study on independence and resiliency.
+Ultimately, the series captures women’s roles for their husbands—stereotypes and otherwise.
 It’s an exploration of societal pressures and gender expectations through infidelity.
-But what makes the series work is that the women are never cast as villains, even when their motives are selfish.
-While this isn’t a series that will make you fall in love with love, it will make you take stock of who you are both inside and out of it.
-With a stunning finale episode that gives us a glimpse into the paths each woman chose, Fishbowl Wives is a series that feels utterly complete.
+The women are never cast as villains.
+Even when their motives are selfish, the narrative is empathic to them.
+That is what makes the series special.
+While this isn’t a series that will make you fall in love with love, it will make you take stock of who you are.
+It makes you think about what you do when you’re in love and out of it.
+With a stunning finale that gives us a glimpse into the paths each woman chose, Fishbowl Wives feels utterly complete.

 Fishbowl Wives is streaming now exclusively on Netflix.